About Public Art

 Carol has been a jurist and advisor for arts boards, councils, and cultural agencies across Canada and internationally.
 For six years she was Chair of the Subcommission for Culture and the World Decade for Cultural Development, Canadian Commission for UNESCO, and has represented Canada at many UNESCO international gatherings.
 Awarded the Queen's Jubilee Medal, 2002.

-tamara rae biebrich is Senior Public Art Project Manager for the Winnipeg Arts Council.
+tamara rae biebrich is the Public Art Manager.
 She works with City administration, communities, and artists to integrate art in Winnipeg’s public spaces.
 With a BFA from the University of Manitoba, her socially-engaged art practice has included performance, drawing, printmaking, craft and volunteerism.
-Her works have been presented in galleries, at festivals and less conventional venues.
+Her work has been presented in galleries, festivals and community.